Breaststroke Breathing Technique

 This swimming stroke needs a powerful leg kick, and it is this leg kick that gives a natural body lift.

-Although explosive breathing is a valid breathing technique for this swimming stroke, it is usually only used competitively.
+Although explosive breathing is a valid technique for this swimming stroke, it is usually only used competitively.

 When swum recreationally, exhaling during the glide phase of the stroke is more efficient and uses less energy.

-For more breaststroke drills, click here.
+For more breaststroke drills for beginners, click here.